mattsoulanille/NovaJS/README.md

 ```
 to compile incremental changed made to the browser's code, but you will still need to do a full `npm run build-server` and restart the server for changes to be applied to the server.

-By default, Nova runs on port 8000.
-See [Deployment](Deployment) for instructions on changing this.
+By default the JS release runs on port 8000 but can be changed by editing the `port` variable in `settings/server.json`.
 Assuming you installed on the machine you would like to play from, navigate to [localhost:8000](http://localhost:8000).

 ## Running the Tests
-The available tests can be run with `npm run test`.
+The available tests can be run with `yarn test`.

 ## Deployment
-Deployment is the same as installation, however, the port used for the server can be changed by editing the `port` variable in `settings/server.json`
+Deployment for the js release is the same as installation, however, the port used for the server can be changed by editing the `port` variable in `settings/server.json`.
+The main branch does not support deployment yet.

 ## Contributing

-I haven't written a design document yet, so contributing to NovaJS itself at this time is infeasably difficult.
-The easiest place to contribute, and the easiest place for me to evaluate and merge contributions right now would be in the [NovaParse project](https://github.com/mattsoulanille/NovaParse), which seeks to parse all of Nova's resource fork files.
+TBD once the rewrite has feature parity with the js version.

 ## Known Bugs